csci338/fall2024/pages/_assignments/lab03.md

 $ git status
 ```

+> 1.2.
 What do you see?
 Copy the output to your `answers.md` file.
+{:.blockquote-no-margin}

 The key things you're looking for is the `branch` you're on (in this
 case, `main`) and a list of untracked files (in this case, just